LessJakub/DSAClinic/README.md

 ## Using Docker to run the code.

-# 1. Download Docker (preferably Desktop version) and make sure you can run in your terminal prompt.
+### 1. Download Docker (preferably Desktop version) and make sure you can run it in your terminal prompt.
 ```sh
 docker version
 ```

-# 2. Clone the repository and build the Docker Container from `Dockerfile`
+### 2. Clone the repository and build the Docker Container from `Dockerfile`
 ```sh
 # Clone the repository
 git clone https://github.com/LessJakub/DSAClinic.git